 If a family is desiring to hire a nanny – they should list the job responsibilities and assess their desired level of training and skill set.
 When they interview prospective candidates, they should ask about specialized education and training as well as experience.
 The compensation package they offer should be commiserate with the training and skill level of the candidate.

 When it comes to compensation, the US Department of Labor Fact Sheet 79B: Live-in Domestic Service Workers Under the Fair Labor Standards Act (FLSA), states “Persons employed in domestic service in private homes are covered by the FLSA; they must be paid at least the federal minimum wage for all hours worked and overtime pay at time and a half the regular rate of pay for all hours worked over 40 in a workweek, unless they are subject to an exemption.”
 Domestic service workers who reside in the employer’s home and are employed by an individual, family or household are exempt from the overtime pay requirement, although they must be paid at least the federal minimum wage for all hours worked.

 Being a nanny can be a rewarding career.
 If you are just starting your career or want to improve your skillset, consider taking courses focused on the responsibilities you will encounter on the job.
 Many nannies may have qualifications that include college degrees in Early Childhood Education, Special Needs Education, or Psychology with diverse work experiences as a nanny, in daycares, teaching, or advocacy positions.
 Some nannies have specialized training in Montessori, Resources for Infant Educarers® (RIE), or Waldorf child development approaches.
-Nannies who are highly skilled and work for high profile and/or high net worth families and find themselves extremely desirable within the nanny market.
+Nannies who are highly skilled and are certified professional nannies work for high profile and/or high net worth families and find themselves extremely desirable within the nanny market.